 As an investor, our primary goal is to promote the long-term financial sustainability of the media companies we support.
-Beyond the clear fiscal logic for encouraging sustainable growth, academic scholars asserted that financial stability helps to preserve media's independence from the state and other vested interests1, and supports quality journalism2.
+Beyond the clear fiscal logic for encouraging sustainable growth, academic scholars assert that financial stability helps to preserve media's independence from the state and other vested interests, and supports quality journalism.
 For example, media economics specialist Robert Picard argues that "such strength creates conditions in which companies can act with integrity, provide quality content, and behave in ways that go beyond basic economic self-interests".
-1 Conversely, financially unstable companies can be susceptible to economic threats and may compromise their editorial values for monetary gain, damaging their reputation and limiting their ability to serve as an effective watchdog.
+Conversely, financially unstable companies can be susceptible to economic threats and may compromise their editorial values for monetary gain, damaging their reputation and limiting their ability to serve as an effective watchdog.

 In order to measure the long-term financial well-being of the media companies we support, we look at their revenue trends over time.
 Revenues refer to the total amount of client income from circulation, advertising, printing services and other activities.
 Revenues data is readily available through clients' financial statements.
 Clients report their results in either US dollars (USD) or their local currency.
-To ensure comparability, we convert all local currency figures to USD using publicly available Treasury Reporting Rates of Exchange as of December 31 prepared by The US Bureau of the Fiscal Service.
+To ensure comparability, we convert all local currency figures to USD using publicly available Treasury Reporting Rates of Exchange as of December 31, 2019 prepared by The US Bureau of the Fiscal Service.

-When analyzing the revenues performance of MDIF-supported media, we evaluate four key metrics.
+When analyzing the revenues performance of MDIF-supported media, we evaluate five key metrics.
 First, we look at the total revenues number, which is a sum of the annual revenue of all individual MDIF clients included in the analysis, and then measure how it has changed over years.
 Second, we look at any client who has been with us for two years or more, whether they are clients currently or not.
-For these clients we evaluate the average and median change in revenues from their first year with MDIF to their second, third, fourth and fifth years.
-We believe this five-year window is the period during which MDIF's involvement and influence becomes most apparent.
-Third, we evaluate the annualized growth in client revenues by calculating the compound annual growth rate (CAGR) for each client from their first year through their fifth year with MDIF.
-Finally, we assess overall portfolio leverage, calculated by dividing the total portfolio revenues for the year by MDIF's total assets under management at the end of the year to show how much each dollar invested by MDIF leveraged client revenues in the given year.
+For these clients we evaluate the average and median change in revenues between the past two years (2018 and 2019); from their first year with